Olearia algida: Description

 Olearia algida is a bushy shrub that typically grows to a height of 0.7–1 m and has cottony-hairy young branchlets.
 The leaves are arranged alternately and crowded, elliptic to narrow egg-shaped with the narrower end towards the base, 1–3 mm long and 0.5–1 mm wide with the edges rolled under, the upper surface glabrous but the lower surface woolly-hairy.
 The daisy-like capitula are arranged singly on the ends of short side-branches and are 7–12 mm in diameter.
 There are two to six white petal-like ray florets with ligules 2.5–5.5 mm long, surrounding two to six yellow disc florets.
 Flowering mainly occurs from October to February and the cypselae are about 1.5 mm long with bristles about 3 mm long.

 Taxonomy

 Olearia algida was first formally described in 1956 by Norman Arthur Wakefield in The Victorian Naturalist from specimens collected by A.J.
 Tadgell on Mount Bogong in 1922.
 The specific epithet (algida) is a Latin word meaning "cold".

 Distribution and habitat

 Alpine daisy-bush grows in heath, shrubland and grassland near swampy places in alpine and subalpine areas south from Mount Gingera in the Australian Capital Territory, through southern New South Wales to eastern Victoria and Tasmania.
+It is also cultivated in New Zealand.